Welcome to the homepage of the “Kita Kleine Knöpfe” which belongs to the Studierendenwerk Freiburg.

 The certificate of enrolment is enclosed with the registration form.
 If a certificate is not yet available, it must be submitted as soon as possible, at the latest when the child is admitted.

-We offer three free recognition internships to professional interns in the year of recognition for child care or educator training from September 2020.
+We currently have one free recognition internships for professional interns in the year of recognition for child care or educator training from September 2022.

 In addition to your school tasks, you will be part of the team as an almost fully trained specialist and will take part in team meetings and supervision.
 You will be supervised by a specialist with many years of professional experience and thus have the ideal prerequisite to complete an interesting and instructive recognition year with us.